 But it’s easy time.
-All you need to do is tend your flour once a day.
+All you need to do is tend your flour once or twice a day.
 Here’s how to go about it.

-I didn’t really bother working too hard at removing the skins this last time, but there is a trick that helps get them off (the skins are called the “test”): Freeze your acorns fresh.
+I don’t really bother working too hard at removing the skins, but there is a trick that helps get them off (the skins are called the “test”): Freeze your acorns fresh.
 When they thaw and you crack them, the skin comes off a lot easier.
 The problem is storage.
 Acorns are bulky and can take up a lot of space in your freezer.
 But hey, if you want that skin off, it will help.

 Regardless, shuck your acorns into water.
 This helps prevent them from oxidizing.
 I find that if I leave acorn nutmeats out, they turn brown over time.
 If they are fresh acorns, the papery skins should slip right off once the acorn has soaked a bit.

 If you have some acorns with worm-eaten bits, you can cut off the bad part if you want to and toss the good part into the bucket of water.

 Once your acorns are all shucked, put enough of them to fill a blender or food processor (use a food processor if your blender isn’t too strong) up about 1/3 of the way.
 Add enough water to fill the bowl of the processor or blender up halfway.
 Buzz the crap out of it until you get what looks like a coffee milkshake.
 Play a mean trick on your friends by pouring them some, and watch the hilarity.